Ehlers-Danlos Syndrome (EDS). ICD-10 Q79.6

 - 7 Medical Prognosis / Living Prospects

 - 8 Incorrect diagnosis (Similar conditions / Differential diagnoses)

 - 9 Literature

-Ehlers-Danlos syndrome (EDS / dermatosis practice) is a group of non-inflammatory (non-inflammatory), hereditary diseases with extensibility in the connective tissue.
-EDS thus differs from them Inflammatory connective tissue diseases.
+Ehlers-Danlos syndrome (EDS / dermatospraxis) is a group of non-inflammatory (non-inflammatory), hereditary diseases with extensibility of the connective tissue.
+EDS thus differs from those Inflammatory connective tissue diseases.
 The disease has varying symptoms and severity.
 Often hypermobility (stretchable) joints and stretchable skin.
-Some with EDS have a vascular form (which attacks blood vessels) as with Marfan's syndrome og hereditary thoracic aortic aneurysm (HTAD) which includes the disease among the hereditary "Marfan-like" diseases.
+Some with EDS have a vascular form (which attacks blood vessels) as with Marfan's syndrome og hereditary thoracic aortic aneurysm (HTAD) the disease is included among the hereditary "Marfan-like" diseases.

-All EDS types together probably occur among 1 of 5-10.000, which implies about 1000 cases in Norway (prevalence).
+All EDS types together probably occur among 1 in 5-10.000, which means approx. 1000 cases in Norway (prevalence).
 EDS is thus defined as one rare disease.

 Genetic defects that affect the production and structure of collagen or associated proteins have been demonstrated.
 Examples of genetic defects are mutations in the genes ADAMTS2, COL1A1, COL1A2, COL3A1, COL5A2, PLOD1, TNXB and COL3A.

 - Overstrechable (Hypermobile) joints (Often ankle distorsion)

 - The skin can often be stretched more than normal, is velvety, and easily causes blood exudates (hematomas)

 - Muscle and joint pain but not inflammatory swollen joints